 Some of the stories are very direct and personal –

-An American pilot crashes somewhere in Lousiana and has to evade zombies for days until she is rescued
+An American pilot crashes somewhere in Lousiana and has to evade zombies for days until she is rescued, aided by a mysterious voice over the radio, in perhaps just in her head.

-A Chinese submarine crew absconds with a nuclear sub and hides out under the oceans for months
+A Chinese submarine crew absconds with a nuclear sub and hides out under the oceans for months.
+Eventually, their own Navy comes looking for them.

-A young social outcast in Japan leaves his bedroom to find chaos and spends days trying to escape from his hi-rise condominium building
+A young social outcast in Japan only leaves his bedroom when he loses his internet connection.
+He finds chaos and spends days trying to escape from his hi-rise condominium building.

-Zombies would freeze in the cold of winter, only to thaw in the spring.
-Millions of Mexicans and Central Americans died trying to cross through the United States to get to the relative safety of Canada before winter set in.
-The ones who made it were woefully unprepared and millions more died.
+Zombies freeze in the cold of winter, only to thaw in the spring.
+Millions of Mexicans and Central Americans die trying to cross through the United States to get to the relative safety of Canada before winter sets in.
+But the ones who made it were woefully unprepared and lots of them died anyway.

 A military K-9 handler explains how the dogs were key to detecting and tricking the zombies